 Bangchak has collaborated with PTT to sell NGV gas to promote the use of renewable fuel.
 PTT will be investing in all related equipment in the perimeter of Bangchak service stations, and the company will benefit from the amount of NGV gas sold.

 The company invested in the Green Power Plant business through a subsidiary which is BCPG PLC which is listed in the Stock Exchange of Thailand.
-As of March 2019, it has a total capacity of 236 MW across Thailand, the Philippines, Indonesia, and Japan, which can categorized into
+As of December 2020, it has a total capacity of 474 MWppa across Thailand, Lao PDR, Japan, Indonesia and the Philippines, which can be categorized by type into

 Information on this business can be found on www.bcpggroup.com